Strong earthquake hits southern Philippines | DW | 15.12.2019

 Initial reports had said the magnitude of Sunday's earthquake was 6.9.
 It was later revised down to 6.8.

-There is no threat of a tsunami, the Pacific Tsunami Warning Center reported.
+There was no threat of a tsunami, the Pacific Tsunami Warning Center reported.

 The US Geological Survey (USGS) said that the likelihood of damages and casualties was "low."
 There were no immediate reports of damage.